Driven-dissipative quantum mechanics on a lattice: Simulating a fermionic reservoir on a quantum computer

+Let us discuss some peculiarities arising from considering a flat density of states.
+First, in this limit the correlation function does not depend on the chemical potential of the bath, that we can set to an arbitrary number since the beginning (zero in our case).
+Second, it leads to divergences when one wants to calculate observables of the bath as for instance the density.
+It would have been more formally correct to consider an half-filled normalized density of states as a Lorentzian or a uniform box of length $W$, but this would also complicate our analytical calculations.
+Furthermore, this does not give appreciable deviations from what we have calculated in the limit of a flat DOS, in the case of a large bandwidth is considered, as we checked numerically.
 So far, we used the interaction picture.
-For obtaining the master equation for the density matrix in the Schr\"odinger frame, we have to "erase" the time evolution on the system operators, that is $\hat{\rho}(t) = \hat{U}(t)\hat{\rho}_I(t) \hat{U}^\dag(t)$ and if we do so in Eq.~(\ref{eq:big}), we obtain the following equation:
+For obtaining the master equation for the density matrix in the Schr\"odinger frame, we have to ``erase" the time evolution on the system operators, that is $\hat{\rho}(t) = \hat{U}(t)\hat{\rho}_I(t) \hat{U}^\dag(t)$ and if we do so in Eq.~(\ref{eq:big}), we obtain the following equation:

 where we defined the following operators:

 Here $\mathcal{D}_{}^\dag(t,t_1) \equiv \hat{U}(t)\hat{U}^\dag(t_1)\,d\,\hat{U}(t_1)\hat{U}^\dag(t)$.
 It is worthwhile to note that the two operators defined in Eqs.~(\ref{d:dag:p}) and (\ref{d:h}) are not conjugates of each other (because of the finite imaginary part in $\mathcal{C}_{p/h}$).